-Cash and cash equivalents, interest-bearing loans and bank overdrafts are recognised on an amortised cost basis that is considered to be a close approximation to fair value
+Cash and cash equivalents and bank overdrafts are recognised on an amortised cost basis that is considered to be a close approximation to fair value

-The fair value of the mortgage portfolio, shared appreciation rights receivable, shared appreciation rights payable and derivative liability has been calculated by discounting future cash flows at an appropriate market rate.
+The fair value of the mortgage portfolio, shared appreciation rights receivable, interest-bearing loans and shared appreciation rights payable has been calculated by discounting future cash flows at an appropriate market rate.
 The valuation method is consistent with commonly used market techniques.
 All inputs into the valuation models are obtained from observable market data